ropensci/roweb3/content/blog/2020-10-06-hacktober2020/index.md

 ---

 The title of this post refers to Hacktoberfest, a month-long event organized annually by Digital Ocean to encourage contributions to open source projects on GitHub.
-This October, many maintainers are dealing with [spam pull requests](https://blog.domenic.me/hacktoberfest/).
+Unfortunately, this October, many maintainers are dealing with [spam pull requests](https://blog.domenic.me/hacktoberfest/).
 So instead of issuing a general appeal to participate, we're pointing you our new Community Contributing Guide's section dedicated to our open [Issues List](https://contributing.ropensci.org/resources.html#issues).
 Along with showing you how to find help wanted issues in rOpenSci packages, it provides suggestions on etiquette to maximize the chances that your effort will be appreciated by a maintainer.